scipy-conference/scipy_proceedings/papers/leonardo_uieda/leonardo_uieda.rst

 for plotting maps
 with a variety of
 different map projections.
+For geodynamic modeling
-Another project worth mentioning is the Computational Infrastructure for Geodynamics (CIG) (http://www.geodynamics.org), which has grouped various codes for geodynamic modeling.
+there is the Computational Infrastructure for Geodynamics (CIG) (http://www.geodynamics.org), which has grouped various well documented software packages.
 However,
 even with this wide range
-of well maintained software projects, many geophysical modeling softwares that are provided online still have no open-source license statement, have cryptic I/O files,
+of well maintained software projects, many geophysical modeling software that are provided online still have no open-source license statement, have cryptic I/O files,